Dog skin disorders: Atopic dermatitis

 Atopy is a hereditary and chronic (lifelong) allergic skin disease.
 Signs usually begin between 6 months and 3 years of age, with some breeds of dog, such as the golden retriever, showing signs at an earlier age.
 Dogs with atopic dermatitis are itchy, especially around the eyes, muzzle, ears and feet.
 In severe cases, the irritation is generalised.
 If the allergens are seasonal, the signs of irritation are similarly seasonal.
 Many dogs with house dust mite allergy have perennial disease.
 Some of the allergens associated with atopy in dogs include pollens of trees, grasses and weeds, as well as molds and house dust mites.
 Ear and skin infections by the bacteria Staphylococcus pseudintermedius and the yeast Malassezia pachydermatis are commonly secondary to atopic dermatitis.

+Dogs with the condition often present with erythema.
+The axillae, ventral abdomen, distal extremities, inner pinnae; and periocular, perioral, and perianal regions are commonly affected.
+Pruritus and inflammation may result in self-induced alopecia and excoriation.
+Otitis externa is present in half of all dogs with atopic dermatitis.

 Food allergy can be associated with identical signs and some authorities consider food allergy to be a type of atopic dermatitis.
 Food allergy can be identified through the use of elimination diet trials in which a novel or hydrolysed protein diet is used for a minimum of 6 weeks.

 Diagnosis of atopic dermatitis is by elimination of other causes of irritation, including fleas, mites, and other parasites, such as Cheyletiella and lice.
 Allergies to aeroallergens can be identified using intradermal allergy testing and/or blood testing (allergen-specific IgE ELISA).

 Treatment includes avoidance of the offending allergens if possible, but for most dogs this is not practical or effective.
 Other treatments modulate the adverse immune response to allergens and include antihistamines, steroids, ciclosporin, and immunotherapy (a process in which allergens are injected to try to induce tolerance).
 In many cases, shampoos, medicated wipes and ear cleaners are needed to try to prevent the return of infections.

 Autoimmune skin diseases

 Pemphigus foliaceus is the most common autoimmune disease of the dog.
 Blisters in the epidermis rapidly break to form crusts and erosions, most often affecting the face and ears initially, but in some cases spreading to include the whole body.
 The paw pads can be affected, causing marked hyperkeratosis (thickening of the pads with scale).
 Other autoimmune diseases include bullous pemphigoid and epidermolysis bullosa acquisita.

-Treatment of autoimmune skin requires methods to reduce the abnormal immune response; steroids, azathioprine and other drugs are used as immunosuppressive agents.
+Treatment of autoimmune skin diseases in dogs requires methods to reduce the abnormal immune response; steroids, azathioprine and other drugs are used as immunosuppressive agents.